-The criteria for a public instantiation of SerenA are quite different.
+The criteria for a public instantiation of SERENA are quite different.
 First, there are significant security issues concerned with a user's personal or private information: in the current prototype, we address this simply by using information that we know to be public.
-There are major open opportunities in a public installation of this kind: it is not merely intended to be a terminal that individuals can use to access private SerenA, but something altogether more collective.
+There are major open opportunities in a public installation of this kind: it is not merely intended to be a terminal that individuals can use to access private SERENA, but something altogether more collective.
 One key affordance, given the right social context, is the ability to communicate with more than one user at once via the same channel.
-For example, at an academic conference, one might display connections between their work and interests: since SerenA is focused on finding unexpected connections, this approach might be expected to add value to the social interaction at the event.
+For example, at an academic conference, one might display connections between consenting delegates, in terms of the connections that SERENA has found between their work and interests: since SERENA is focused on finding unexpected connections, this approach might be expected to add value to the social interaction at the event.